dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 `SetArgPointee()` conveniently makes an internal copy of the value you pass to it, removing the need to keep the value in scope and alive.
-The implication however is that the value must have a copy constructor and assignment operator.
+The implication however is that the value must have m_a copy constructor and assignment operator.

-If the mock method also needs to return a value as well, you can chain `SetArgPointee()` with `Return()` using `DoAll()`, remembering to put the `Return()` statement last:
+If the mock method also needs to return m_a value as well, you can chain `SetArgPointee()` with `Return()` using `DoAll()`, remembering to put the `Return()` statement last: